Azure Service Bus JMS 2.0 developer guide

 |Session.SESSION_TRANSACTED||This value may be passed as the argument to the method createSession(int sessionMode) on the Connection object to specify that the session should use a local transaction.|

-When the session mode is not specified, the Session.AUTO_ACKNOWLEDGE is picked by default.
+When the session mode isn't specified, the Session.AUTO_ACKNOWLEDGE is picked by default.

 JMSContext is defined as part of the JMS 2.0 specification.